Overnight Turkey Recipe

 What if I don’t have enough chicken broth for this recipe?

 You’ve been to the store so many times already and you don’t want to run back for chicken broth?
-No worries, if you have 1 bouillon cube or 1 teaspoon instant bouillon granules, pour into 1 cup water and Voila! you have 1 cup broth.
+No worries, if you have 1 bouillon cube or 1 teaspoon of instant bouillon granules, pour into 1 cup of water, and Voila! you have 1 cup broth.
 You’ll need 4 cups of broth to cook a 14 – 16 lb bird.

 Should I put anything in the turkey cavity while cooking?

-Some place a celery stalk, small onion and small peeled carrot in the cavity of the turkey while cooking to add flavor.
+Some place a celery stalk, small onion, and a small peeled carrot in the cavity of the turkey while cooking to add flavor.
+But, unless cooking potatoes, we recommend avoiding this as the vegetables tend to become too soggy for enjoyment.

 Overnight Turkey on plate with stuffing and gravy